ramstorm/midicloro/README.md

 ## Other info
 MIDIcloro is built and tested on a Raspberry Pi 1 Model B+ running Raspbian Jessie Lite.

 MIDIcloro uses RtMidi to handle the MIDI communication.
 Many thanks to Gary P. Scavone for creating this great framework.
-See rtmidi/readme for license and other information regarding RtMidi.
+See rtmidi/readme for license and other info regarding RtMidi.

 ## Contact